Understanding the Effects of a Lower Credit Limit

 As always, the best move is to pay your credit cards off in full, both in terms of not having to pay interest charges and keeping your score where you want it to be (the less available credit you use, the better).
 If a complete payoff isn't a feasible option, set up goals and a plan to get out of debt.
 Monitoring your scores and your balances will help a lot here, too.

-Now that you understand more about the effects of a lower credit limit, receive your FREE credit score.
+Now that you understand more about the effects of a lower credit limit, get your Credit Report and Score.